Taylor Heinicke: 2022 season

 At the start of the 2022 season, Heinicke was named the backup behind Carson Wentz.
 After Wentz was ruled out due to a fractured finger, head coach Ron Rivera named Heinicke as the starting quarterback in Week 7.
-In his season debut, Heinicke threw for 200 yards, two touchdowns, and one interception during a narrow 23–21 victory over the Green Bay Packers.
+In his season debut, Heinicke threw for 200 yards, two touchdowns, and an interception during a narrow 23–21 victory over the Green Bay Packers.
 His nine-yard touchdown caught by Antonio Gibson was the 3,000th touchdown in the franchise's history, and the ball was placed in the Pro Football Hall of Fame.
-In Week 8, Heinicke completed 23-of-31 passes for 279 yards, a touchdown, and an interception in a 17–16 victory over the Indianapolis Colts.
-The next week, Heinicke threw for 149 yards, two touchdowns, and one interception, while adding 17 yards on the ground, in a close loss at home to his former Vikings.
-In Week 10 against the undefeated Eagles at Lincoln Financial Field, Heinicke completed 17-of-29 passes for 211 yards, along with one interception, as the Commanders upset the Eagles 32–21.
-In Week 16 against the San Francisco 49ers, Heinicke was benched in the fourth quarter as the 49ers led 30–14.
+In the next game against the Indianapolis Colts, Heinicke completed 23-of-31 passes for 279 yards, a touchdown, and an interception during the narrow 17–16 victory.
+The following week, Heinicke threw for 149 yards, two touchdowns, and one interception, while adding 17 yards on the ground, in a close loss at home to his former Vikings team.

+During Week 10 against the undefeated Eagles at Lincoln Financial Field, Heinicke completed 17-of-29 passes for 211 yards, along with one interception, as the Commanders upset the Eagles 32–21.
+During a Week 16 37–20 road loss to the San Francisco 49ers, Heinicke was benched in the fourth quarter as the 49ers led 30–14.
 He reverted to the backup role after Wentz was reinstated as the team's starting quarterback for Week 17.